 And this is how I found The Pirates House – a World Famous Restaurant (it’s world-famous because it actually is a member of the International World Famous Restaurants organization – how exciting is this).

 The Pirates House is so much more than just a restaurant, the history of this place can write volumes upon volumes.

 There are basically three things you can do at The Pirates House, one of them is not a known fact and many people miss this awesome freebie that is offered to all guests.

-1. Food – the restaurant claims to have one of the best Savannah and Southern style buffets in the city.
+The restaurant claims to have one of the best Savannah and Southern-style buffets in the city.
 And after having a taste, I can honestly say that is the truth.
 It was so delicious.

 When the owners of the Pirates House bought the land and the buildings they had an incredible surprise.
 During the days of the Pirates, since Savannah was 160 feet above sea level and there was no easy way to get to the land other than to climb the cliffs, importers and pirates built tunnels under the city to bring up the goods easier.
 These tunnels have long been abandoned until The Pirates House started to do some renovating in other parts around the ‘Oldest House’ area.
 That’s when they discovered them.
 You can now see them on display.

 Plus, below the restaurant is the Tavern which has many legends of Piracy to the most horrible degrees – almost slavery – where they would get patrons so drunk that they would wake up hog-tied on a boat going to China.
 The most famous legend of all was of a Savannah policeman who stopped by The Pirates’ House for a friendly drink and awoke on a four-masted schooner sailing to China from where it took him two years to make his way back to Savannah.

 3. Bonus – Freebie